gargpriyank/telco-edge/microshift-raspberry-pi/README.md

-# Deploy Microshift on Raspberry Pi.
+# Deploy Microshift cluster on Raspberry Pi.

 The step-by-step guidance for deploying Microshift on Raspberry Pi.